Smoke and Mirrors: An Interview with Steve Edwards

 About the Author:

-Steve Edwards is author of the memoir Breaking into the Backcountry, the story of his seven months of solitude along the Rogue National Wild and Scenic River in Oregon.
-His writing can be found in Orion Magazine, Electric Literature, and The Rumpus.
-He tweets @The_Big_Quiet.
+Steve Edwards is author of the memoir BREAKING INTO THE BACKCOUNTRY, the story of his seven months as caretaker of a backcountry homestead along the Rogue River in Oregon.
+His writing can be found in Orion Magazine, The Rumpus, Electric Literature and elsewhere.
+He lives in Massachusetts.

 About the Interviewer: